YosefLab/Compass/docs/_sources/Compass-Settings.rst.txt

 **\-\-precache**
    A flag to force compass to build up the cache for the input selected model and media.
 This will rebuild the cache even if one already exists.

+**\-\-microcluster-size** [C]
+   A target number of cells per microcluster.
+Compass will aggregate similar cells into clusters and compute reaction penalties for the clusters (using the mean of the cluster).

 Testing and Hidden Settings
 ---------------------------
 There are several Compass arguments which are not listed by the parser because they are primarily for testing or for batch jobs.

+**\-\-glucose** [G]
+   Experimental feature to tweak glucose concentrations in media, default is 1.
+Higher levels increase glucose availability.

 **\-\-test-mode**
    Flag which limits computing scores to the first 100 reactions and first 50 metabolites